 As trite as it sounds, you really do need to take care of yourself if you want to be successful both personally and professionally.
 Being intentional about how you structure what little free time you have so that you can focus on your own health and well being is important.
 Things you may want to do, and resources we have to help:

 Set fitness goals for yourself, no matter how big or small.
 Make sure you stick to them - we know better than most the importance of maintaining your health, yet we often don’t do what we tell our patients to.
-If you need workout shoes, check out our merchandise perks!
+If you need workout shoes, check out our merchandise perks and discounts for doctors!
 For example, we often have perks with Allbirds embedded into our Allbirds affiliate link, including a standing one for free socks if you add them to your cart in conjunction with a purchase of shoes!

 Eat healthy!
 Create a plan to avoid take-out by finding some easy recipes that you can make despite your busy schedule.
 We have a lot of these threads on Physician Community that you can search!
-Alternatively, try out a healthy food delivery service like Thistle (PSG affiliate link, gets you $120 off your combined first 5 weeks of orders, then 10% off future purchases)
+Alternatively, try out a healthy food delivery service like Thistle (PSG affiliate link, gets you $120 off your combined first 5 weeks of orders, then 10% off future purchases), or use services like Instacart to help you save time on shopping with grocery delivery in as fast as an hour.
+Use our Instacart affiliate link for free delivery on your first three orders over $50.

 Plan some vacations!
-We’ve got some growing resources and perks for travel on our new travel page!
+We’ve got some growing resources and perks for travel on our travel perks and discounts for doctors page.

 Make some time for reading.
 So many of us loved to read before life got crazier, but reading is a great way to feel like you spend time on things outside of medicine and are always learning (which most of us nerds love!).
 We have some recommendations for both fiction and nonfiction books based on our community recommendations.

 Look good, feel good!
-Check out our merchandise discounts, including many on scrubs!
+Check out our merchandise perks and discounts, including many on scrubs and clean beauty products from one of our own PSG physician members!

 Conclusion